-Year 6 – Spring Term
+Year 6 – Summer Term

 Reading comprehension – Each week a comprehension from your fiction book will be sent home to complete.
 We will then discuss the answers in class and try to find patterns in the way we answer the questions.